 Minimal Server Interface for Windows Server 2012 R2 and Windows Server 2012

-The Minimal Server Interface is an configuration option that does not include significant aspects of the Server Graphical Shell.
+The Minimal Server Interface is a configuration option that does not include significant aspects of the Server Graphical Shell.
 It enables most local GUI management tasks without requiring the Server Graphical Shell or Internet Explorer to be installed.
 This reduces the security and servicing footprint of the server thereby increasing safety and uptime while expanding deployment scenarios.
 For the maximum reduction of security and servicing footprint, consider using Server Core mode instead.

 The Minimal Server Interface provides some of the benefits of Server Core for those customers and ISVs that have not transitioned to remote management and Server Core.
 It also eliminates the risk of a wrong decision by providing a smooth transition between Server Core, the Minimal Server Interface, and Server Graphical Shell.